tashtam/marrakech/README.md

 ![Screenshot of Marrakech gameplay](assets/marrakech-p-ss.png)

 Java-based digital remake of the board game [Marrakech](https://boardgamegeek.com/boardgame/29223/marrakech), where players play as rug merchants competing against each other.
-The aim of the game is to get the most number of coins / dirhams (money) by placing carpets on the board.<br><br>
+The aim of the game is to get the most number of coins / dirhams (money) by placing carpets on the board.<br>

 **Tech Stack: Java, JavaFX**